ycyam-oliver/stock_sentiment_predict_based_on_sep/README.md

 -> PPO adjusts the policy (π_RL) to increase the likelihood of high-reward outputs. <br />
 -> Iterate over data until convergence. <br />

-> 💬Comments: The improved M_E model (π_RL) is now reinforced to prefer outputs that resemble good self-reflected answers — better explanations and more accurate predictions.
+> 💬 Comments: The improved M_E model (π_RL) is now reinforced to prefer outputs that resemble good self-reflected answers — better explanations and more accurate predictions.

 ## Future Improvements